Urban gardening, sustainability education, and community food security

 The River City Garden is a community garden and sustainability education site that we've built in collaboration with Hudson Urban Gardens, AmeriCorps, Greater Hudson Promise Neighborhoods, Staley B. Keith Social Justice Center, and Sweet Freedom Farm.
 Check out our facebook page for the most current information about upcoming events and community workdays!
 The River City Garden is made possible by support from the United Way of Columbia and Greene Counties and the Green Pastures Fund of Berkshire Taconic Community Foundation.

 Youth Programming.
 We began work on the garden with a group of children and teenagers in Spring 2014, during a weekly youth workshop called Roots & Rebels Garden Club, which we've run every Spring and Fall season since.
 This popular drop-in after school program for kids of all ages is now run in collaboration with the Greater Hudson Promise Neighborhood.
-Each summer we also lead a five-week leadership training for teenagers called the Social Justice Leadership Academy, in which participants spent time at the River City Garden, investigated issues of food access in Hudson, and made links between critical aspects of the food system and the criminal justice system.
+Each summer we also lead a five-week leadership training for teenagers called the Social Justice Leadership Academy, in which participants spend time at the River City Garden, and investigate issues of food access and food security in Hudson.
 It is our goal to creatively engage young people in the skills and methods of growing food, in thinking critically about the impact of global food systems on our communities, and in stepping up as leaders in the development of local food systems.
 In 2018, we'll be launching a major new educational initiative at the garden called the North Bay ReGeneration Project - stay tuned!

 We host frequent public community work days, meals, and garden events.
 To get involved in the River City Garden, email email@example.com.
 Or, stop by and see what we’re up to!
 The garden is located on 59 N. Front Street.